REI Co-op Roadtripper 140L Review

 Ease of Transport

-No backpack straps, no wheels, no padding; this is a simple bag.
-Fill it all the way, and you're essentially dragging it or carrying it between two people.
-These things are no problem if you are dragging it in a sled, if you don't need to move it very far, or if you don't fill it all the way.
+The REI Roadtripper has no backpack straps, no wheels, and no padding; this is a large and simple duffel bag.
+Load it up to its full capacity, and you'll essentially be dragging it or carrying it between two people.
+These things are no problem if you are dragging it in a sled, if you don't need to move it very far, or if you didn't load it up all the way.
 The scenarios in which the Roadtripper excels are those that don't require any of the "traditional" carry methods.

-Virtually every other bag we have assessed carries easier than the Roadtripper 140.
-The good news is that the REI bag is lighter than almost every other model.
-If you're going to wrestle with your gear through the airport, at least this, Top Pick winner isn't adding much mass to that load.
+Virtually every other bag we have assessed has features that allow it to be carried easier than the Roadtripper 140.
+The good news is that this REI bag is lighter than almost every other model and comes in at half the price of many.
+If you're going to wrestle with your gear through the airport, at least this Best Buy Award winner isn't going to add much extra mass to that load.

 Ease of Packing

-The long, straight-shot zipper of the Roadtripper opens pretty wide for an "i-shaped" zipper but doesn't reveal all the nooks and crannies as the preferred u-shaped zippers do.
-Again, this ease of packing drawback is a tradeoff for lightweight and reaching a price point.
-For a wider central opening, you pay with weight and cost.
-You choose the Roadtripper 140 for its low cost and low weight, and you accept the limitations.
+The long, straight-shot zipper of the Roadtripper 140 opens pretty wide for an "I-shaped" zipper, but doesn't quite reveal all the nooks and crannies of the pack as the preferred U-shaped zippers do.
+Again, this ease of packing drawback is a tradeoff for the bag being lightweight and staying within a modest price point.
+For a wider central opening, you're going to pay the price with extra weight and extra cost.
+You choose the Roadtripper 140 for its low cost, low weight, and simplicity, and you accept certain potential limitations.

-Simple construction goes a long way towards durability.
+Simple construction goes a long way towards durability and ultimately value.
 There are precious few parts of the Roadtripper 140 to fail.
-Nonetheless, to keep the weight and packability low (attributes for which we grant this bag our Top Pick award), REI has kept the fabric and zippers relatively lightweight.
+Nonetheless, to keep the weight low and packability high (attributes for which we grant this bag one of our Best Buy Awards), REI has kept the fabric and zippers relatively lightweight.
 This bag, packed carefully, will last through a couple of big airplane trips and countless human-powered adventures.
-It won't hold up to extensive luggage use and the heavy beatings that typical travel entails.
+It likely won't hold up to extensive luggage use and the heavy beatings that typical airport travel entails though.